Nova Scotia Writing Groups

 Bedford Writers Group (Facebook group)

-Meets the second Wednesday of each month, currently via Facebook Rooms but hopefully again at the Bedford Public Library in the future.
+Meets the second Wednesday of each month at 6:15, at the Bedford Public Library.
 Request to join the Facebook page and read the two documents in the files section which have to do with roles and responsibilities.
 Writers of all levels are welcome.

 Contact: via message to Facebook group